nanliu/puppetlabs-appdirector/README.md

 ## Puppet Modules

-There's over 400+ modules at [Puppet Forge](http://forge.puppetlabs.com/) and they can be used to deploy a wide variety of applications.
-The example below describes the process of deploying mysql module, however any other module can be used.
-For complex modules please visit the forge website for usage examples and documentation.
+There's more than 400 modules at [Puppet Forge](http://forge.puppetlabs.com/) and they can be used to deploy a wide variety of popular applications.
+The example below describes the process of deploying mysql module; however, any other module can be used.
+For complex modules, please visit the [Puppet Forge](http://forge.puppetlabs.com/) for usage examples and documentation.

 1. Search and install modules